 - Unfamiliar Objects: If a horse sees an object that it isn't familiar with, it is going to assume that it is dangerous.
 That is just their nature.
 Run away from danger first and stop to ask questions later.

 - Predators: Hopefully this doesn't include you, but it could.
 In Pat Parelli's book "Natural Horse-Man-Ship" he uses an example that someone can be riding (or at least just sitting on the horse while the horse moves) after awhile the rider might ask the horse to do something and the horse thinks that the predator on its back just came alive, and may overreact to the situation.
 Horses may also be scared of large dogs or any other animal they see as a predator.

-- Water: I'm not talking about the water in their trough, but if you are crossing a river or spraying water it can be a different story and the horse may want to flee the situation.
+- Water: I'm not talking about the water in their trough, but if you are crossing a river or spraying water, it can be a different story.
+The horse may want to flee the situation.

 Training Will Help With a Scared Horse

 If you are a beginner, you should find a reputable horse trainer who can help you develop respect from your horse.
 The respect is going to build confidence.
 The confidence leads to trust.
 Trust is what will help you avoid having your horse skittish all the time.
 If the horse trusts you and you are relaxed, then there is a better chance that the horse will not spook, bolt, or buck because of fear.